This Fine Tuning session is all about agent productivity, and includes the following topics:

 How great would it be if your agents knew what customers’ issues were before responding to the ticket?
 This would not only reduce back and forth responses, but also make the agent’s life easier by having all the information they need up front to solve the ticket and create a fast and positive experience for the customer.

-You can do this in Support by using custom ticket fields (available on all plans, however, only Professional and Enterprise customers can report on them).
+You can do this in Support by using custom ticket fields (depending on your plan type, you must also be able to report on them).
 Custom ticket fields are customizable ticket fields that you can create to capture more information from your customers or agents and can be made visible to agents only or to both agents and end-users.
-(Pro tip: Use custom ticket fields with user and org fields to store richer customer and company information in Zendesk by defining separate fields on users and organizations).

 For example, you need the make and model of the product that your customer is having problems with.
 You can use a custom ticket field to request this information from the customer when they open the ticket meaning you don't have to waste time requesting more information from the customer and waiting for a response.